k4mrul/RHCSA-Preparation/README.md

   - Use nmcli to setup your network
   - Install some useful package first.
 For example: yum-utils, bash-completion, setroubleshoot-server etc
   - Make sure that you know how to add new repository.
 Use yum-config-manager
   - In exam hall, don't be stress.
-Just chill.
-Also don't be hurry.
-If you complete early, just reboot the machine couples of time and check every question answers for error.
+Just relax.
+Also don't hurry.
+If you complete early, just reboot the machine couples of time and reveiw the question answers.

   Good luck!